 - MSWA staff can, if requested, wear masks while they are delivering Customer services.
 This is an extra precaution we are offering to help minimise the risk.

 - COVIDSafe app speeds up contacting people exposed to COVID-19.
 This helps the DoH support and protect you, your friends and family.
-Please read the content on this page before downloading.

 - Annual flu-vaccination is recommended by the Health Department.
 Over 65’s in particular are advised to have the vaccine.
-If you haven’t had your vaccination yet speak to your GP or local pharmacy.
+If you haven’t had your vaccination yet speak to your GP or visit your local pharmacy.

 USEFUL LINKS FOR MORE INFORMATION: